All Episodes

 I think I'll keep my plan.

-That's gonna include higher education, trade schools.
+No, that's going to include higher education, trade schools.

 Everybody will be guaranteed clean air, water, and healthy government food.

-You're gonna have guaranteed high-quality health care.
+You're going to have guaranteed high-quality health care.

-We'll have the government takeover of industry, in other words, you're gonna have economic security for those unable or unwilling to work.
+You're going to have economic security for those unable or unwilling to work.

 Oh, what happens if nobody wants to work?